The Empty Promise of Marketing Tech

 It’s a tease cycle that continually suggests that you are just one upgrade away from getting everything you ever wanted.

 Alas, what marketers truly want is attainable … it’s just a little more complicated than plug-and-play software.
-It’s Emotional Intelligence.
+It’s Actionable Empathy.

-EMOTIONAL INTELLIGENCE n. (in marketing) The capability to recognize and understand the emotions that drive customer behavior, discern between different buying motivations and deterrents and label them appropriately, and use emotional information to guide marketing strategy in support of business goals.
+Actionable Empathy is the capacity to recognize and understand the emotions that drive customer behavior, discern between different buying motivations and deterrents (and label them appropriately), and use emotional information to guide marketing strategy in support of business goals.

-Rather than thinking of marketing tech as a self-contained solution, it should be seen as the first step in the pursuit of EI.
+Rather than thinking of marketing tech as a self-contained solution, it should be seen as the first step in the pursuit of Actionable Empathy.
 Think of it as a continuum:

 Marketers need tech that can gather the right data and metrics, so they can derive insights from those metrics, so they can understand the customer, so they can create empathic strategies, which will drive meaningful creativity, which will yield the desired thoughts and behaviors from that customer.